ailenus/java-notes/readme.md

 #### Blocking Queues

 - `ConcurrentLinkedQueue` and `LinkedBlockingQueue` are both thread-safe
-    - `LinkeBlockingQueue` has extra methods for blocking (waiting for certain time)
+  - `LinkedBlockingQueue` has extra methods for blocking (waiting for certain time)
     - `E poll(long, TimeUnit)` retrieves and removes head of queue, waiting up to specified time
-        - `offer(E, long, TimeUnit)` inserts element into queue, waiting up to specified time
+    - `boolean offer(E, long, TimeUnit)` inserts element into queue, waiting up to specified time

 #### Synchronized Collections